nicholasvrossi/heimdallr-systems.github.io/README.md

 * [Visual Studio Code](https://code.visualstudio.com/) supports syntax highlighting and page preview for Markdown files.
 Additional Markdown features can be added through the use of extensions (such as `markdownlint`, 'unotes', and `Markdown All in One`.
 Furthermore, it has git support built in, so you can quickly upload files to the website.
-* [Marktext](marktext.app) is an open-source text editor designed specifically for editing markdown documents.
+* [Marktext](marktext.app) is an open-source text editor designed specifically for editing Markdown documents.
+The best thing about it is that is will display markdown text exactly as it will be displayed on a website.
 * [prose.io](prose.io) is a very simple web-based editor that can open and save Markdown files to GitHub projects.
 * [stackedit.io](stackedit.io) is a little bit more advanced web-based editor.
 Its preview features are better than prose.io, but configuring it to sync with GitHub is more complicated.

+## Changing the theme:

 ## Local Testing